NenX/Rust-and-C-Interoperability-Practical-Guide/README.md

 cc = "1.0"
 ```

-Then create a `build.rs` file in the project root and write our build script, which tells Cargo how to properly compile our C source code.
+Create a `build.rs` file in the project root to configure C code compilation:

 ```rust
 extern crate cc;